nhshaydn/WebServiceSecurity/README.md

 - [ ] Use encryption on all transport between client and other backend services

 ## Authentication
-- [ ] Don't use Basic Auth for public/exposed enpoints.
+- [ ] Don't use Basic Auth for public/exposed endpoints.
 Use oAuth/OpenID.
 - [ ] Use account lock out

 ### JSON Web Token (JWT)
-- [ ] Use a randomly generated long key also refered to as the `JWT Secret`
+- [ ] Use a randomly generated long key also referred to as the `JWT Secret`
 - [ ] Don't extract the algorithm from the header.
 Algorithm should be known, forced and strong such as `HS256` or `RS256`)
-- [ ] Every request should contain the token and token must be validated everytime
+- [ ] Every request should contain the token and token must be validated every time
 - [ ] Token validation must be synchronous and fail by default
 - [ ] Token validation must check expiry and signature
 - [ ] Access token should have short TTL and Refresh should be implemented